RemyMagnon/LudovaTech-robotics-project/README.md

 This is the robotics project I worked on in high school as founder and captain of the robotics team.
 It consists of two autonomous robots designed to play soccer against another team of two robots.

-[Video demonstration](https://www.youtube.com/watch?v=_eiEAFdv0b4) of how the robot works.
-Additional videos available on the [LudovaTech YouTube channel](https://www.youtube.com/@LudovaTech).
+[LudovaTech YouTube channel](https://www.youtube.com/@LudovaTech): Video demonstrations of the robots in action.
-[Google Drive](https://drive.google.com/drive/folders/1Y74dZfu8a425qoM3rjbtKIES4N7hrRu5): images taken during the development of the project.
+[Google Drive](https://drive.google.com/drive/folders/1Y74dZfu8a425qoM3rjbtKIES4N7hrRu5): Images taken during the development of the project.

 ## **Details of the repository:**